Chris is an avid Doctor Who fan and budding screenwriter and novelist who found Cobra Kai much better than he thought it would be.

 As a result of this train of thought, when Netflix's first teeny teaser for Season 3 debuted last August and we heard Chozen's voice (which Yuji later stated he couldn't confirm at the time but which never fooled anybody, least of all me), I was elated because I knew he would have most likely turned over a new leaf.
 And he has.

-On this current season, Daniel LaRusso visits Japan to save his struggling car dealerships after the bad press about the school karate fight between his students at Miyagi-Do and the Cobra Kai students last season.
+In Season Three of the series, Daniel LaRusso visits the corporation he is partnered with in Tokyo to save his struggling car dealerships after the bad press about the school karate fight between his students at Miyagi-Do and the Cobra Kai students last season.
 When his efforts appear fruitless, he heads to his late mentor's homeland in Okinawa to clear his head and discovers his old home, Tomi Village, is now a shopping mall called Tomi Village Green.
-There he runs into his old flame, Kumiko (Tamlyn Tomita, whom in addition to being wonderful on the show is still a very stunning lady), teaching dance to a bunch of kids.
+There he runs into his old flame, Kumiko (again played by Tamlyn Tomita, whom in addition to being wonderful on the show is still a very stunning lady), teaching dance to a bunch of kids.
 Joyful to be reunited with Daniel, Kumiko takes him back to her late aunt Yukie (Nobu McCarthy)'s house and in a very touching scene that got me a little misty, reads him Mr. Miyagi's final letter to Yukie a week before he passed away in 2011.

 The next morning in a local bar they are joined by Chozen, whom Daniel is terrified of because he is still scowling at him as Yuji Okumoto does like a master, and is mostly as stoic as his Rocky counterpart Drago.
 Kumiko is smiling and chipper as she tells him she called Chozen to come join them.
 Their death fight was a long time ago, she says, and Chozen has changed.
 When Chozen takes Daniel to his home at Kumiko's request, which includes a dojo since he is the Japanese Miyagi-Do instructor, Daniel tells him a story about one of Mr. Miyagi's ancestors and says Mr. Miyagi taught him everything he knew.
 Chozen scoffs and the two men spar a few times--one of which I understand Okumoto tore his hamstring during and refused to get therapy for until he got back to Seattle, to his credit--before Chozen does a special technique that paralyzes Daniel's limbs and appears ready to do a fatal chop on Daniel ("I have waited a long time for this!") but instead delivers it half way and then honks his nose, much like Daniel did to him thirty years ago, and bursts out laughing.
-Here we realize Chozen was just playing around because Daniel had not been around him in decades, as Kumiko, who is a very kind-hearted woman anyhow, had (so she knew perfectly well he was just teasing Daniel) so he would have still expected him to be a sneering mad dog killer.
+Here we realize Chozen was just playing around because Daniel had not been around him in decades, as Kumiko, who is a very kind-hearted woman anyhow, had hence Daniel thought he was still a sneering mad dog killer and he was not about to pass up having a little fun with that assumption.
 He then explains to Daniel his limbs were numb just now because he applied secret Miyagi-Do pressure points to him ("If an enemy insists on war, you take away their ability to wage it.") and promises to show Daniel how to do it.

-After he does this, when they say their farewells to each other, Chozen explains when he lost their fight, he tried to kill himself but Sato, who had not given up on his surrogate son of a nephew after all, saved him and taught him what real honor was (Chozen spoke of Daniel insulting his honor many times in the film but as Kumiko said to him then, Chozen had no idea what real honor was and today he does) and made him a better person.
-Daniel forgives Chozen, which clears his conscience and the two men part as friends with great respect and a better understanding of each other, which causes Chozen to give Daniel his scroll with the secret of the pressure point technique on it.
+After he does this, when they say their farewells to each other, Chozen explains when he lost their fight, he tried to kill himself but Sato, who had not given up on his surrogate son of a nephew after all, saved him.
+From there, Sato was determined to show him what it was like to truly be an honorable man, as opposed to the ego and pride young Chozen mistook for honor in the second film, and made his nephew a better person.
+Recognizing a true change in his one-time deadly enemy, Daniel forgives Chozen, which clears his conscience and the two men part as friends with great respect and a better understanding of each other, which causes Chozen to give Daniel his scroll with the secret of the pressure point technique on it.

-All of this was very well written and believable.
-Chozen may have been a bad dude in 1985 but with age comes wisdom as the saying goes.
-He’s much better like that.
-Everything he did for Daniel, he owed to him and he knew it.
-Just before the two men parted, he referred to Mr. Miyagi as a man of great honor and one he hoped to emulate.
+All of this was very well-written and believable.
+Chozen may have been a bad dude in 1985 but as the saying goes, with age comes wisdom.
+As great a villain as young Chozen was, adult Chozen is much better as a wise karate master.
+Everything he did for Daniel on the show, he owed to him and he knew it.
+Just before the two men parted, Chozen referred to Mr. Miyagi as a man of great honor and one he hoped to emulate.

 In Chozen's middle age, he's off to a good start.
-He has become a man not only Mr. Miyagi but Sato can be proud of.
+He has become a man both Mr. Miyagi and his uncle Sato can be proud of.
 I hope to see some more of him before the show ends.